carbynestack/ephemeral/charts/ephemeral/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `my-release`, invoke

 ```bash
 helm install --name my-release ephemeral